-July 2007 – This was a stop from Milepost 115 of our 469 mile northbound trek up the Blue Ridge Parkway.
+July 2007 – Virginia’s Explore Park was a stop from Milepost 115 of our 469 mile northbound trek up the Blue Ridge Parkway.
 Mom and I both really enjoyed the wide range of past cultural experiences you can live out here.
 I always love these kind of historic recreation parks.
 Being able to actually be immersed in the culture of the day with the help of interpreters in period costumes brings it to life in a way that boring history books in school never could.

 August 2017: When I was updating this page, I saw that it had some funding issues not long after our 2007 visit and it was closed until 2013, when it begun to be run by Roanoke County.
 It’s open now, but the lady I spoke to said the fort had suffered some damage at some point, so I hope they’ll get it all fixed because this was a great part of the tour.
 I get the impression it’s not as much of an interpretive center as it used to be, so it will be interesting to see how much it’s changed since our first visit, since I still want to return.